-Monetary depreciation inflicts special losses also on industries that are controlled politically, in particular, public utilities.
+Monetary depreciation inflicts special losses also on industries that are controlled politically—in particular, public utilities.
 Being subject to commission control, their rates are fixed by decree in accordance with authoritative judgments of fairness and adequacy; but their costs keep on rising in reaction to inflationary pressures.
-American railroads and public utilities are eminent exam-pies.
-In competition with other industries for capital, labor and supplies, their costs are rising; but their own rates are determined by government committees and commissions that are known to grant relief only after lengthy public hearings and long after inflation has raised production costs.
+American railroads and public utilities are eminent examples.
+In competition with other industries for capital, labor, and supplies, their costs are rising.
+But their own rates are determined by government committees and commissions that are known to grant relief only after lengthy public hearings and long after inflation has raised production costs.
 Moreover, public authorities are tempted to “fight” inflation and “hold the line” by denying price adjustments.
 Squeezed by the vise of rising costs and rigid rates, the financial position of public utilities deteriorates considerably.
-In the end they stagnate and cease to function efficiently.
+In the end, they stagnate and cease to function efficiently.

 Booms and Busts

 Business cycles have plagued this country from its beginning.
-In every cycle the U.S. government tried its hand in money and banking.
-Whether the debauchery of the Continental Dollar by the Continental Congress, the issue of U.S. Treasury obligations during the British- American War and the Civil War, the financial adventures of the First and Second Banks of the United States, the silver legislation, the World War I inflation—they all constituted preludes for the depressions that followed.
+In every cycle, the U.S. government tried its hand in money and banking.
+Whether the debauchery of the Continental Dollar by the Continental Congress, the issue of U.S. Treasury obligations during the British–American War and the Civil War, the financial adventures of the First and Second Banks of the United States, the silver legislation, the World War I inflation—they all constituted preludes for the depressions that followed.
 Similarly, the Great Depression had its beginnings in the bursts of credit expansion by the Federal Reserve System in 1924-25 and again in 1927-28.
-Without them there could have been no stock market boom and no crash of October 24, 1929.
-Since World War II, Federal Reserve credit expansion kindled seven booms and seven recessions.
+Without them, there could have been no stock market boom and no crash of October 24, 1929.
+Since World War II, Federal Reserve credit expansion has kindled seven booms and seven recessions.